Vinz2008/Sasm/README.md

 ### Windows installer
 Launch the Windows installer from the release
-It will automatically install sasm and add it to the PATH with [PathEd](https://github.com/awaescher/PathEd)
+It will automatically install sasm and add it to the PATH with [PathEd](https://github.com/awaescher/PathEd) It could be out of date because of failed github actions so it is recommended to compile sasm from source.
 ## Building from Source

 ### Linux, Macos and other Unix/BSD